bip-team/osg-robot-visualizer/README.md

 with YAML files.
 Its key features are simplicity, minimal dependencies, and flexibility.

-You can see a demo here:
+You can see a demo on YouTube:

 [![demo](https://img.youtube.com/vi/X9HEi2JE-CU/0.jpg)](https://www.youtube.com/watch?v=X9HEi2JE-CU)

 A scene is described with a YAML file (see '`data_files/hrp4_stairs.yaml`'),